PSORLab/DynamicBounds.jl/README.md

 ## Integrators available

+- *DifferentialInequality*: Provides valid bounds and relaxations of the numerical solutions of systems of ODEs via second-order implicit methods.
+- *DiscretizeRelax*: Provides valid bounds and relaxations of the numerical solutions of systems of ODEs via second-order implicit methods.
+  - *Wilhelm2019*: Provides valid bounds and relaxations of the numerical solutions of systems of ODEs via second-order implicit methods.
   - *Wilhelm2019*: Provides valid bounds and relaxations of the numerical solutions of systems of ODEs via second-order implicit methods.

 ## Adding new problems/integrators
 ### Adding new integrators